 It was established to encourages individuals to enter and continue to work full-time in public service jobs.
 Under this program, federal student loan borrowers may qualify for forgiveness of the remaining balance of their Federal Direct Loans after making 120 payments on their student loans while employed full-time by certain public service employers.
 Borrowers must be working full time in public service upon application for loan forgiveness and up to the time the remaining balance on the loan is forgiven.

 This means one payment a month for 10 years.
-The incentive for this service is loan forgiveness for any remaining debt.
-Qualifying payments do not have to be consecutive.
-You can take time off from your employment in public service, during which time payments made would not count toward the 120 required payments.
+Qualifying payments do not have to be consecutive but only payments made after October 1, 2007 qualify.
+You can take time off from your employment in public service, but any on time payments made may not count toward the 120 required payments.
 However, payments will begin to count again when you are back in eligible public service employment.

-Any non-defaulted loans made under the Federal Direct Loan Program are eligible for loan forgiveness.
+Only Federal Direct Loans not in default are eligible.
 This means you may need to consolidate your past loans into Direct Loans with the Department of Education, if you do not have Direct Loans already.
 The following types of loans may be consolidated into the Direct Loan Program: Federal Family Education Loan (FFEL) Program loans, which include Subsidized Stafford Loans, Unsubsidized Stafford Loans, Federal PLUS Loans - for *parents, and graduate or professional students, Federal Consolidation Loans (excluding joint spousal consolidation loans), and